What is Malignant Mesothelioma and Asbestosis?

-There are four types of mesothelioma: Peritoneal mesothelioma (abdomen), pericardial mesothelioma (heart), testicular mesothelioma (testis) and pleural mesothelioma (lungs).
-Pleural mesothelioma is the most common type and represents about three-quarters of all mesothelioma incidence.
-Peritoneal mesothelioma is the second-most prevalent while the pericardial and testicular mesotheliomas are the rarest forms and account for less than 2% of the mesothelioma cases.
+There are four types of Mesothelioma: Peritoneal Mesothelioma (abdomen), pericardial Mesothelioma (heart), testicular Mesothelioma (testis) and pleural Mesothelioma (lungs).
+Pleural Mesothelioma is the most common type and represents about three-quarters of all mesothelioma incidence.
+Peritoneal Mesothelioma is second-most prevalent while the pericardial and testicular mesotheliomas are the rarest forms and account for less than 2% of the mesothelioma cases.

-Cancer of the mesothelium in the lungs is known as pleural mesothelioma.
-It accounts for 3 out of 4 mesothelioma diagnoses because most asbestos fibers are inhaled, lodging into the lining of the lungs.
+Cancer of the mesothelium in the lungs is known as pleural Mesothelioma.
+It accounts for 3 out of 4 mesothelioma diagnoses because most asbestos fibres are inhaled, lodging into the lining of the lungs.

 What are the Common Symptoms of Mesothelioma and Asbestosis?

 Mesothelioma is difficult to distinguish from other types of lung diseases.
-Mesothelioma takes a long time to develop and the signs and symptoms may appear when the disease has progressed into a later stage, usually about 20 to 50 years after exposure to asbestos.
-Furthermore, the early signs and symptoms of mesothelioma can be so mild that they are mistaken for common illnesses.
-By the time mesothelioma is diagnosed, the cancer has already spread, making it difficult to treat.
+Mesothelioma takes a long time to develop, and the signs and symptoms may appear when the disease has progressed into a later stage, usually about 20 to 50 years after exposure to asbestos.
+Furthermore, the early signs and symptoms of Mesothelioma can be so mild that they are mistaken for common illnesses.
+By the time Mesothelioma is diagnosed, cancer has already spread, making it difficult to treat.

 What is the Prognosis with Mesothelioma and Asbestosis?

-Every case is different and cancer can be unpredictable.
+Every case is different, and cancer can be unpredictable.
 The prognosis mostly depends on the stage and the type of cancer that one has.
-Malignant mesothelioma is extremely aggressive and is usually detected in the advanced stage of the disease.
-Therefore, the prognosis for patients with mesothelioma is often not favorable.
+Malignant Mesothelioma is extremely aggressive and is usually detected in the advanced stage of the disease.
+Therefore, the prognosis for patients with Mesothelioma is often not favourable.

 What are the treatment options for Mesothelioma and Asbestosis patients?

 The first most important step in planning for treatment is choosing the right mesothelioma doctor.
-There are several mesothelioma doctors practicing across the world and if you were diagnosed with mesothelioma by your primary physician, he will likely refer you to an oncologist that specializes in mesothelioma care.
+There are several mesothelioma doctors practising across the world, and if you were diagnosed with Mesothelioma by your primary physician, he will likely refer you to an oncologist that specializes in mesothelioma care.

 There are four types of mesothelioma treatments: Surgery, chemotherapy, radiation and multimodal therapy.
 The type of therapy you will receive will depend on the cancer stage, primary site affected and your overall health.
 A combination of radiation, surgery and chemotherapy will likely be offered to you if the cancer has not yet metastasized.
 This combination is called a multimodal approach.